seetarampatel/OnlineLearningWebsite/README.md

 <p>Online Learning Website also support google API so that users can also log in with their google accounts.</p>

+<p>100 % uni testing on CoursesController with the coverage of Index, Create: GET, Create: POST, Edit: GET, Edit: POST, Delete and Delete Confirmed.</p>

 <p>Bootstrap Darkly theme from: <a href="https://bootswatch.com/3/">https://bootswatch.com/3/</a></p>

 <p>Azure Link - <a href = "https://onlinelearningwebsite.azurewebsites.net/">https://onlinelearningwebsite.azurewebsites.net/</a></p>